FAQ

 What is Transit AI?

-A cross-platform GUI SSH client with an embedded read-only AI assistant for investigating network gear (switches, routers, firewalls).
+A cross-platform GUI SSH client with an embedded investigation-only AI assistant for investigating network gear (switches, routers, firewalls).
 Every command the AI proposes passes a per-vendor permit list AND your explicit click.
 The familiar multi-session tab UX you already know, modernized.

 Who is it for?